-A complete and up-to-date ranking for such wines is difficult as the market is constantly on the move.
-Very expensive wines are almost without exception based on extremely low yield and with the most elaborate methods often in "manual work" often in only small numbers with few thousand bottles produced.
-For these also the term becomes Garage wine used.
-For a single 0.75-liter bottle of such top-class plants you have to at least 100 to 200, in some cases up to 500 euros and older and / or outstanding vintages pay up to five and not so rare ten times.
-In addition to outstanding quality are for a high value of a wine bottle but also historical backgrounds or famous previous owners of importance.
-This means that there are certainly collectors who do not buy such wines for the purpose of enjoyment.
+A complete and current ranking for such wines is difficult because the market is constantly changing.
+Almost without exception, very expensive wines are extremely low yield and produced with the most complex methods, often by hand, often only in small quantities with a few thousand bottles.
+The term is also used for this Garage wine used.
+For a single 0.75 liter bottle of such top-class plants you have to buy at least 100 to 200, in some cases up to 500 euros and for older and / or outstanding ones vintages pay up to five times, and not so seldom ten times.
+In addition to outstanding quality, historical backgrounds or famous previous owners are also important for a high value of a wine bottle.
+This means that there are definitely collectors who do not acquire such wines for the purpose of enjoyment.

-Top quality is usually characterized by a long time durability out.
-This means that they have not yet reached their peak after marketing and thus the maturity only after prolonged storage or bottle aging to reach.
-These wines, at the age of 10, 20, 30 years and older, are also expected to be in optimum condition and free from wine errors are.
-In the list of the world's most expensive wines are regular vintages the following producers or wineries include:
+Top qualities are usually characterized by a long durability out.
+This means that they have not yet reached their peak once they have been marketed maturity only after long storage or bottle aging to reach.
+These wines aged 10, 20, 30 years and older can also be expected to be in optimal condition and free of wine errors are.
+The list of the most expensive wines in the world are regular vintages of the following producers or wineries included:

-For wines before the Second World War, especially of the 19th century and older, special laws apply, because here also the historical value counts.
-They are not always purchased for enjoyment and can be quite inedible.
-Such special vintages are being auctioned at true fantasy prices.
-Naturally be at Auctions the highest prices achieved.
-For many years he was record holder on Château Lafite-Rothschild 1787, the 1985 auction house Christie's was sold for $ 156,450.
-The from the estate of the third US President Thomas Jefferson (1743-1826) originating bottle went to the US publisher Malcolm Forbes (1919-1990).
-It came from a mysterious find, seller was the well-known wine collectors Hardy Rodenstock (1941-2018).
-As a result, four wines (Château Lafite-Rothschild and Château Mouton-Rothschild for $ 500,000) led to several lawsuits and lawsuits.
+Special laws apply to wines before World War II, especially those of the 19th century and older, since historical value also counts here.
+They are not always purchased for enjoyment and can be inedible.
+Such special vintages are auctioned at true fantasy prices.
+Naturally, at Auctions achieved the highest prices.
+It was for many years record holder on Château Lafite-Rothschild 1787, sold by the auction house in 1985 Christie's was sold for $ 156,450.
+From the estate of the third US President Thomas Jefferson (1743-1826) bottle came to the US publisher Malcolm Forbes (1919-1990).
+It came from a mysterious find, the seller was the well-known wine rarity collector Hardy Rodenstock (1941-2018).
+As a result, four of these wines (Château Lafite-Rothschild and Château Mouton-Rothschild for $ 500,000) led to several lawsuits and lawsuits.

-Finally, the longtime record Broken.
-The auction house Sotheby's Hong Kong auctioned three bottles of Château Lafite-Rothschild 1869 in October 2010 by 1.8 million Hong Kong dollars each.
-That was $ 232,692 at the time.
-The buyer was allegedly a telephone company from Asia, the name was not announced.
-The three bottles came directly from the cellar of the winery in Pauillac.
-The most expensive white wine was in 2011 a Château d'Yquem of the legendary vintage 1811 of the Antique Wine Company sold in London for £ 75,000 (€ 85,000).
-Buyer was living in Bali sommelier and wine collector Christian Vanneque (* 1950) who exhibited the bottle for the opening of his new restaurant "SIP Sunset Grill".
+Finally, the long-time record Broken.
+The auction house Sotheby's In October 2010, Hong Kong auctioned three bottles of Château Lafite-Rothschild in 1869 for 1.8 million Hong Kong dollars each.
+That corresponded to US $ 232,692 at the time.
+The buyer was said to be an Asian phone company, but the name was not disclosed.
+The three bottles came straight from the cellar of the winery in Pauillac.
+The most expensive white wine was in 2011 Château d'Yquem of the legendary vintage 1811 of the Antique Wine Company sold in London for £ 75,000 (€ 85,000).
+The buyer was the one living in Bali sommelier and wine collector Christian Vanneque (* 1950) who exhibited the bottle at the opening of his new restaurant "SIP Sunset Grill".

-The most expensive champagne comes from a ship wreck discovered in 2010 (see details under the keywords Veuve Clicquot-Ponsardin and also Heidsieck monopolies ).
-The in 2011 at the VDP auction in the monastery Eberbach sold Scharzhofberger Trockenbeerenauslese vintage 1999 from the winery Egon Müller-Scharzhof (Mosel region) holds the German record, The most expensive wine, however, does not appear in the various record lists mostly because it was not a "real" sale, but a charity event in which he was sold.
-This is the legendary with 99 Parker points rated Screaming Eagle Born in 1992 in the Napa Valley.
-For a 6-liter bottle was paid half a million US dollars.
+The most expensive champagne comes from a shipwreck discovered in 2010 (see the keywords below for more details) Veuve Clicquot-Ponsardin and also Heidsieck monopolies ).
+The in 2011 at VDP auction in the monastery Eberbach The 1999 Scharzhofberger Trockenbeerenauslese sold by Egon Müller-Scharzhof (Mosel region) holds the German one record, The actually most expensive wine does not appear in the various record lists mostly because it was not a "real" sale, but a charity event in which it was sold.
+That is the legendary at 99 Parker points rated Screaming Eagle Born 1992 in the Napa Valley.
+Half a million dollars was paid for a 6-liter bottle.

-The list in the table is not exhaustive.
-It should be noted that prices vary per source in € (Euro = 1), US $ (US $ = 1.14), HK $ (Hong Kong Dollar = 8.91), AU $ (Australian Dollar = 1.60) or £ (pounds = 0.88) (in brackets the ratios on 9 February 2019).
-To be able to compare exactly, one would have to consider the respective market value of the sales years.
-For some bottles there are sometimes considerable price differences and different currency information in the sources.
+The table does not claim to be complete.
+It should be noted that the prices differ per source in € (euro = 1), US $ (US dollar = 1.14), HK $ (Hong Kong dollar = 8.91), AU $ (Australian dollar = 1.60) or £ (pounds = 0.88) are given (in brackets the ratio on February 9, 2019).
+In order to be able to make a precise comparison, one would have to take into account the respective market value of the sales years.
+For some bottles, there are sometimes considerable price differences and different currency information in the sources.
 Almost all of the wine bottles listed below have a volume of 0.7 (for very old vintages) or 0.75 liters.
-The exceptions (*) are Château Cheval Blanc (double magnum with 3 l), Screaming Eagle ( impériale with 6 l) and the Château Mouton-Rothschild ( Jeroboam with 4.5 l).
+The exceptions (*) are Château Cheval Blanc (doubles magnum with 3 l), Screaming Eagle ( impériale with 6 l) and the Château Mouton-Rothschild listed below as penultimate ( Jeroboam with 4.5 l).
 A correct ranking is therefore difficult.
-The wines were sorted in ascending order of price regardless of their currency:
+The wines were sorted in ascending order according to the price regardless of their currency:

 |winery||country||Area / Wine||jg||Type||sale||price|